KQM-git/TCL/docs/evidence/equipment/weapons.md

   * No, he does not

 **Significance:**
-From the test we can conclude that the buff can be applied to their skills even if they are not in off field, **this also works on Fischl's Oz and Xiangling's Guoba.**
+From the test we can conclude that the buff can be applied to their Skills even if they are not in off field, **this also works on Fischl's Oz and Xiangling's Guoba.**

 * For example, you can get a kill on Blackcliff Fischl, cast Oz, then swap off and Oz will still receive the Blackcliff buff